 Start your visit at the butterfly pavilion, which is sure to be a treat if you’re traveling with kids.
 Over 2,000 butterflies pass through the open-air building every year, all native southwest butterfly species.
 Visitors can see butterflies in all stages of life, from caterpillar to chrysalis to fully-grown adult butterflies.

 The Desert Botanical Garden offers five loop trails ranging in length from 0.1 miles to 0.3 miles, so you can definitely fit in more than one trail during your visit.
 The Sonoran Desert Nature Loop Trail takes you on a cactus-lined trail with stunning views of the mountains that surround Phoenix.

-This charming one-story home is located just outside the Desert Botanical Garden in Old Town Scottsdale.
-It’s a wonderful, quiet place to base yourself if you’re traveling with your family or a group.
+This charming one-story home is just outside the Desert Botanical Garden in Old Town Scottsdale.
+It’s a wonderful, quiet place to base yourself if you travel with your family or a group.

 2. South Mountain Park